|Elliott Sound Products||Project 07|

 Rod Elliott - ESP (Original Design)

-It seems that the poor old op-amp is a device that everyone loves to hate, even the really nice ones that come from Burr-Brown (now Texas Instruments) and Analog Devices.
+It seems that the poor old op-amp is a device that many people loves to hate, even the really nice ones that come from Burr-Brown (now Texas Instruments) and Analog Devices.
 Opamps such as the LM4562 are almost impossible to beat with any discrete circuit.
+There is nothing to indicate that an IC opamp with distortion below 0.001% will sound 'worse' than a discrete circuit.
+The many claims of opamp 'sound' are generally due to non-blind test methods and are mostly (but not always) false.
+Real differences exist with noise, but for competent opamps, frequency response and distortion are generally far better than anyone can hear.

 NOTE: The circuit presented is experimental, and should provide some fun to build and play about with.
 It has been built and tested, and works very well indeed.
 Please note that it is a low current Class-A opamp, and is incapable of driving low impedances.
 The minimum recommended load impedance is about 1k.